-Several arrested after car with gas cylinders found in Paris: sources
+Three suspected female militants seized in France, policeman stabbed

 The car owner was taken into custody earlier this week but later released.
 He had gone to police on Sunday to report that his daughter had disappeared with his car, officials said.

-His daughter, officials say, is known to police for wanting to leave for Syria, where scores of religiously radicalized people of French and other nationalities have joined the ranks of the Islamic State militant group.
+His daughter, officials say, is known to police for wanting to leave for Syria, where scores of religiously radicalised people of French and other nationalities have joined the ranks of the Islamic State militant group.

 France, which is taking part in bombing the militant group's bases in Iraq and Syria, remains on maximum alert after calls for attacks on the country.